-Edinburgh Zoo is a great outside space to visit in the heart of the city.
+Edinburgh Zoo is a great place to visit in the heart of the city.
 There are indoor and outdoor areas and the array of animals will keep guests of all ages entertained and engaged.
-Check out their live pandacam (or penguincam if you prefer!), to whet your appetite before you visit.
+Check out their live pandacam (or penguincam if you prefer!), to get to know the residents before you visit.

 Portobello Beach, just a few miles from the city centre, is a wonderful place to take a stroll if the weather is nice.
-Various bars and cafes line the seafront and the two miles of sand with a backdrop of attractive Georgian and Victorian buildings makes this a very pleasant location.
+Various bars and cafes line the seafront, and the two miles of sand with a backdrop of attractive Georgian and Victorian buildings make this a very pleasant location.

 If you'd like to get out on the water, we recommend Forth Tours for Queensferry sightseeing cruises.

-The shopaholics among you won't be disappointed with Edinburgh - from high street to independent boutique to top-end luxury, the full range of options is available and easy to reach.
-There are many comprehensive guides available online already, such as this one and this one, so we don't wish to duplicate, but here are a few of our favourite shopping destinations that you might like to try.
+The shopaholics among you won't be disappointed with Edinburgh - from high street to independent boutique to top-end luxury, the full range of options is available within easy reach.
+There are many comprehensive guides to shopping in Edinburgh available online already, such as this one and this one, so we don't wish to duplicate, but here are a few of our favourite shopping destinations that you might like to try.

-One of the most photographed (and instagrammed!) places in Edinburgh, Victoria Street is a beautiful place for a stroll.
+One of the most photographed (and instagrammed!) places in Edinburgh, Victoria Street is a beautiful place to take a walk.
 Designed by Thomas Hamilton, the Old Flemish style buildings are now colourfully painted and full of shops and places to dine and drink.

-Edinburgh's independent bookshops are an easy place to while away hours (or days!) and discover hidden gems.
-There are too many to list and the top spot is hotly-contested, but a few of our favourites are Golden Hare, the Portobellow Bookshop, Lighthouse Books, Typewronger Books and Toppings.
+Edinburgh's independent bookshops are easy places to while away hours (or days!) and discover hidden gems.
+There are too many to list and the top spot is hotly-contested, but a few of our favourites are Golden Hare, the Portobello Bookshop, Lighthouse Books, Typewronger Books and Toppings.

 Strolling along Edinburgh's bustling streets is great, but for a bird's eye view of the city there are a few special places you can go.

-Another excellent panoramic viewpoint is Calton Hill, which has the added bonus of some Greek-style monuments to explore whilst you're up there.
+Another excellent place for panoramic views of Edinburgh is Calton Hill, which has the added bonus of some Greek-style monuments to explore whilst you're up there.

 Edinburgh Castle needs to be visited for various reasons, but one of these is definitely the views from the ramparts.

 The very specialCamera Obscura offers 360-degree views from its rooftop terrace, and you can get a closer look using the telescopes (free of charge).
-This is well worth a visit in any case, as there are over 100 interactive exhibits including light shows and optical illusions over five floors.
+This is well worth a visit in any case, as there are over 100 interactive exhibits spread over five floors, including light shows and optical illusions.

-A rooftop tour ofSt Giles' Cathedral also offers unrivalled views across the old town, as well as views of the impressive interior of the clock tower.
+A rooftop tour ofSt Giles' Cathedral also offers unrivalled views across Edinburgh's old town, as well as giving you a change to look at the impressive interior of the clock tower.
 Check their website to find out tour times and dates they are running.

-For visits to Edinburgh during these periods, you need to plan well in advance and will find accommodation is considerably more expensive due to increased demand - it's perfectly doable, just requires some foresight.
+For visits to Edinburgh during these periods, you'll need to plan well in advance and accommodation will be considerably more expensive than normal due to increased demand - it's perfectly doable, it just requires some foresight.
 Let us know if you'd like some help arranging a holiday in Scotland to coincide with one of Edinburgh's special events.

-The highlight of the calendar is the Edinburgh International Festival, a celebration of the performing arts - dance, opera, music and theatre - welcoming performers and audiences from all over the world.
+The highlight of the calendar is the Edinburgh International Festival, a celebration of the performing arts - dance, opera, music and theatre - drawing performers and audiences from all over the world.
 This takes place during the month of August.
-Affectionately known as theFringe, a parallel spectacle offers an array of live comedy, theatre and music performances.
-From humble beginnings with just eight acts, it is now a world-famous focal point for the expression of creative freedom.
+Affectionately known as theFringe, a parallel spectacle offers an array of live comedy, theatre and musical performances.
+From humble beginnings with just eight acts, the Fringe is now a world-famous focal point for the expression of creative freedom.

 Christmas markets also take place in Edinburgh from November to January to get everyone in the festive mood.
-Situated between Princes Street and Market Street, this collection of stalls and attractions brings some much-needed warmth and light to the chilly streets at this time of year.
+Situated between Princes Street and Market Street, the array of stalls and attractions brings some much-needed warmth and light to the chilly streets at this time of year.

 The Royal Edinburgh Military Tattoo takes place during August on the Esplanade at Edinburgh Castle, with spectacular events celebrating Scottish military traditions.

-Edinburgh is well known for it's unique celebrations to make the start of each new year.
-Hogmanay & fireworks takes place from 30 December to 1 January
+Edinburgh is well known for its unique celebrations to make the start of each new year.
+The city's Hogmanay & fireworks display takes place from 30 December to 1 January.

 Getting to Edinburgh

-Many of our guests begin or end their self-drive tour of Scotland in Edinburgh, as its international aiport serves a wide range of destinations and it is a well-connected city by road and public transport.
+Many of our guests begin or end their self-drive tour of Scotland in Edinburgh.
+Its international aiport serves a wide range of destinations and it is a well-connected city by road and public transport.

 Parking in the city centre is possible but many prefer to avoid driving right into the city, which can be busy and challenging at times.
-There are six reasonably-priced park and ride options at various points around the city, including Hermiston and Ingliston, which we recommend if you are spending a couple of days in the city.
+There are six reasonably-priced park and ride options at various points around the city of Edinburgh, including Hermiston and Ingliston, which we recommend if you are going to be spending a couple of days in the city.

 Edinburgh is well-served by local and long-distance trains and its extensive tram network is an excellent and environmentally-friendly way to get around.

-For self-drive guests who prefer to collect their car after their time in Edinburgh (or those who drop off their car before visiting), airport transfers into the city are easy to arrange and reasonably-priced - just let us know what would suit you best when you enquire.
+For self-drive guests who prefer to collect their car after their time in Edinburgh (or those who drop off their car before visiting), airport transfers into the city are easy to arrange and reasonably-priced - just let us know what would suit you best and we'll arrange it for you.
 The Airlink 24/7 shuttle bus is another quick and cost-effective way to get from the airport into the city.